 A lot of business owners like to bring in restaurant consultants to evaluate their operations.
-The idea is that input from an outsider can uncover gaps in your training, processes, and procedures.
+The idea is that input from an outsider can uncover gaps in your restaurant training, processes, and procedures.
 A new perspective can open your eyes to aspects of your operation that haven’t been on your radar.
 Unfortunately for most operators, great restaurant consultants come with a hefty price tag.
 If you’re thinking you’d never have the budget for that sort of thing, you’re not alone.
 And you’re also not out of luck.

 Your restaurant is already full of problem-solving consultants, and you’re already paying them.
-Restaurant employees — from your star server to your brand new hostess to your veteran line cook — have insight into your operation that no consultant could ever have.
+Restaurant employees — from your star server to your brand new host to your veteran line cook — have insight into your operation that no consultant could ever have.
 While a completely external view can sometimes be helpful, save that for financial audits and tax time.
 For operational issues, avoid the learning curve and go straight to the source.

 Follow these guidelines to get the most out of your internal restaurant consultants:

 Listen openly and without judgement.
 Your employees have a wealth of information to give, but you won’t get anything but spare change if you don’t create an environment where employees feel like they can say what’s really on their minds without fear of repercussions.
+When talking with your employees, listen more than you speak.

 Get More Restaurant Management Tips